R3DRUN3/cloud-native/projects/cicd/tekton/demo-2/README.md

 ```
 and then open a browser to http://localhost:9097.

-After a few seconds, our pipeline has terminated successfully:
+After a few minutes, our pipeline has terminated successfully:
 <p float="left">
   <img src="images/pipeline.png" width="1300" />
 </p>